Hamody229/MIAturtlebot-/README.md

   - Pk=(1−Kk)⋅Pk−
   - Pk​=(1−Kk​)⋅Pk−​

--Tuning the Kalman Filter Parameters
+- Tuning the Kalman Filter Parameters

   - Process Noise Covariance (QQ):
         If the system's actual behavior varies a lot due to external factors, you should increase QQ.